hc825b/hc825b.github.io/_pages/about.md

 [Programming Languages, Formal Methods, and Software Engineering][PL/FM/SE] area.
 <img align="right" width="30%" src="/assets/pics/chiao-portrait-by-0726Crab.jpg">

-Before joining CS @ Illinois, I obtained my master's degree at [Graduate Institute of Electronics Engineering](ntugiee) in Nation Taiwan University.
-At the same, I worked under Prof. Yu-fang Chen and Prof. Bao-yaw Wang as a part-time research assistant in [Institute of Information Science](iis) in Academia Sinica.
+Before joining CS @ Illinois, I worked under Prof. Yu-fang Chen and Prof. Bao-yaw Wang as a research assistant in [Institute of Information Science](iis) in Academia Sinica.
+At the same time, I obtained my master's degree with Prof. Farn Wang at [Graduate Institute of Electronics Engineering](ntugiee) in Nation Taiwan University.

 I finished my undergrad at [Department of Electrical Engineering](ntuee) in NTU.
 For my entire senior year, I had the chance to learn about hardware verification with Dr. Jason Chou and [Prof. Ric Huang](ric).
 I was then first exposed to formal methods and their applications in Electronic Design Automation.